 - videos of max.
 5 minutes with an accompanying summary text of max.
 300 words, or

 - visual essays (a series of 3-10 photos or graphics that together tell a story) with explanatory captions totalling max.
 500 words.
-Visual essays can include photographs, drawings, graphics, logos, or infographics.
-Slides, presentations, or other documents containing significant amounts of text may not be included in visual essays.
+Visual essays could include photographs, drawings, graphics, logos, or infographics.
+Slides, presentations, or other documents containing significant amounts of text were not be included in visual essays.

-Anyone from Europe is welcome to submit an entry, including social entrepreneurs, large companies, SMEs, students, NGOs and community organizations, public administrations, and individuals.
-Submissions must be the own work of the individual or organization doing the submitting.
+Anyone from Europe was welcome to submit an entry, including social entrepreneurs, large companies, SMEs, students, NGOs and community organizations, public administrations, and individuals.
+Submissions had to be the own work of the individual or organization doing the submitting.

-Submissions must be in English.
-Videos or images in other languages are allowed if they include English subtitles.
+Submissions had to be in English.
+Videos or images in other languages were allowed if they include English subtitles.

-Submissions will be judged by the jury based on four criteria:
+Submissions were judged by the jury based on four criteria:

 - innovativeness of the idea